Configuration

 • Audio Content: No engage kit is generated.

 To secure your Engage Kit assets such as videoPreviews and snapshots, you can configure access policies at the project level.
-There are three types of access policies:
+There are two types of access policies:

 1. Unsigned: This policy allows anyone to access the Engage Kit without any validation.